-- Site led pest plants on parks and reserves throughout the Auckland Region as per the ARPMP. - Sustained control pest plants throughout the Auckland Region as per the ARPMP. - Pest plants that are not currently included in the ARPMP, but for which control is recommended.
+• Site led pest plants on parks and reserves throughout the Auckland Region as per the ARPMP.

+- Sustained control pest plants throughout the Auckland Region as per the ARPMP. - Pest plants that are not currently included in the ARPMP, but for which control is recommended. - Exotic plant species that are not considered pests, but for which removal is recommended.